cmpitg/cmpitg.github.com/_posts/2013-04-12-rethinking-espada.md

 Perhaps there are more, but that's all I can think of at the moment.
 Man, I gotta be strict with myself much more!

-And now, the babystep solution, resolutions for the next few days:
+And now, the baby-step solution, resolutions for the next few days:

 * Rethinking Espada:
   - With careful mockup & use case, visualized as much as possible.